Chris-Johnston/Chris-Johnston.github.io/index.md

     - I also have [contributed to the Discord.NET library.][dnetcontrib]
 I've done refactoring, unit tests, developed new functionality, and helped contribute to the documentation.
   - I made a minimal [reverse-engineered library for driving Chinese knockoff IOT lightbulbs using Wireshark.][bulbgit]
 Currently it can turn lights on and off in any color.
-  - I'm [currently developing a Python library (Easier68k) for assembling, disassembling and simulating the Motorola 68K processor][easier68k] to replace legacy software that was used at my school, with the goal of more flexible functionality and much better cross-platform support.
+  - I [(occasionally) develop a Python library called Easier68k for assembling, disassembling and simulating the Motorola 68K processor][easier68k] to replace legacy software that was used at by school, with the goal of more flexible functionality and much better cross-platform support.

 ![Laser cut hackathon trophies.]({{ site.baseurl }}/images/uwbhackstrophy.jpg)